imrehorvath/avrispm328p/README.md

 avrdude -v -P /dev/cu.usbserial-<whatever> -p t85 -c stk500v1 -t
 ```

-Set the sck half period duration with.
-Eg. for a 32768 Hz clocked target.
-(This sets a slightly more than 61 microseconds sck half period.
-For caculation of this value, see below.)
+Set the sck half period duration with the `sck` interactive command in `avrdude` Terminal Mode.
+(Eg. for a 32.768 kHz clocked target.)

 ```
 sck 66.2
 ```

+**Note:** this sets a slightly more than 61 microseconds sck half period in the programmer.
+For caculation of this value, please see below.

 Exit `avrdude`.